tensorush/tensorush.github.io/content/fpt.md

 # **To Randolph Frederick Pausch...**

 {{ center_image(path="rfp.webp", desc="... for giving my favorite lifetime speech.
 This one's a tough one.
-I don't think I could ever go through it without tearing up, both of hysterical laughter and of overwhelming emotion.
+I don't think I could ever go through it without tearing up, both from hysterical laughter and from overwhelming emotion.
 Thank you.", link="https://www.youtube.com/watch?v=ji5_MqicxSo") }}

 # **Thank you all for sharing your stories, and for living your lives to tell them.**